GayanKavinda/Aluth_Gamak_Aluth_Ratak-MOHA/README.md

 - **User Dashboard: Users can view reports, send messages, and track progress.**
 - **Forms: Complete and submit forms in various sectors.**
 - **Export Data: Download progress and reports in PDF, CSV, or Excel formats.**
+- **History Tracking: Super admins can see a log of changes made by users.**

 ---